Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 Watch: How to Create Online Training Courses

-When creating an online course, one of the most crucial steps is to pick the course topic.
 Choosing the right topic ensures your course is engaging, relevant, and valuable to your target audience.

-3. Finalize Your Course Type
+2. Choose Your Course Type

-Another vital step for making an online course is to determine the type of course that you want to create.
+Another vital step for making an online course is to determine the type of course you want to create.
 Some of the most common types of online courses are:

 - Self-paced courses